Ritchieluk/PersonalRepo/CodingProblems/npproblems.md

 ## Exact 3Cover
 #### Given a universe U = {x_1, ..., x_k} and S, a collection of subsets   of U, where each subset has size 3, is there a subset T of  S    such that the subsets that are elements of T don't overlap,   but their union is U?
 (In other words, T partitions U.)

+Similar to Hamiltonian path I couldn't concoct a solution that was less than factorial time.

 The function will generate a union of subsets of S non-deterministically and then check it in polynomial time.
 It loops until it reaches a max size or finds a subset that contains duplicate elements.
 It then loops over the chosen sets, adding each element in the sets into a list.
 If it adds an element that already exists in the list, there must have been overlap, so it returns False.
 Otherwise if it makes it through all elements without finding a duplicate it returns true.
 It generates a solution in O(|U|) and checks it in O(|S|)

+I think it would be possible to do this recursively using DFS and backtracking, similar to how I did before, but I think that is still O(|S|!)
 ```
 function 3Cover(U, S):
     Set newset = {}